Srikantasaho0/Srikantasaho0/README.md

 - 👋 Hi, I’m @Srikantasaho0
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Game Development and App Development
 - 🌱 I’m currently studing BTECH (CSE)
 - 💞️ I’m looking to collaborate on my skill with a capable one
 - 📫 Reach me with via my social media